-Accumulation risk arises mainly due to TTFC's high exposure to natural catastrophe losses in Europe and Japan, as well as the exposure to single large losses which impact multiple property treaties (due to, for example, a large fire or explosion).
-TTFC however reduced its exposure to single large losses in the IGR renewals on 1 April 2021 and improved its risk diversification with the growth of the TPB and addition of Life business to the portfolio.
+Accumulation risk arises mainly due to TTFC's high exposure to natural catastrophe losses in Europe and Japan, and to a lesser extent due to single large losses which impact multiple property treaties (following, for example, a large fire or explosion).
+TTFC however further improved its risk diversification with the growth of the TPB.